Seasonal succulent care goes beyond a succulent dormancy table. Find out what patterns succulents go through and when to expect active growth.

 As a general rule, succulents going into survival mode during cold periods will need little to no water–it just depends on how cold the temperature gets.
 Assuming the plant is frost tolerant, if “cold” is 50 degrees Fahrenheit they’ll keep growing more than if cold is 5 degrees Fahrenheit.

 Succulent dormancy for heat is a different story.
-While they may not be actively taking up water when temperatures reach their peak during the summer, most succulents want their roots to stay cool and are likely focusing on developing deeper roots so they can better withstand heat and drought.
+While they may not be actively taking up water when temperatures reach their peak during the summer, most succulents want their roots to stay cool.
+They are likely focusing on developing deeper roots so they can better withstand heat and drought.

 Watering during extremely hot times of year may prevent unnecessary leaf sloughing and keep your succulent a little happier.